Influence of controlled disorder on the dipolar spin ice state of Ho-based pyrochlores: Results and Discussion

 The total mean-field Hamiltonian can therefore be expressed as

 where $\hat{I}_{8\times8}$ denotes the $8\times8$ identity matrix.
 The inelastic spectra associated with crystal-field transitions can then be simulated using

-where the summation runs over all transitions between the eigenstates $\ket{i,F}$ and $\ket{f,F}$, and $p_i = \exp(-E_{i,F}/k_B T)/Z$ represents the Boltzmann population factor of the initial state $\ket{i,F}$.
+where the summation runs over all transitions between the eigenstates $\ket{m}$ and $\ket{n}$, and $p_m = \exp(-E_{m}/k_B T)/Z$ represents the Boltzmann population factor of the initial state $\ket{m}$.
 Representative simulation results at zero temperature are shown in Fig.~\ref{fig:quasielastic}(f) for two characteristic values of $E_J$.
 The choice $E_J \approx 0.6$~meV corresponds to a nearest-neighbor exchange strength of $J_{\parallel} = 1.75$~K for Ho$_2$Ti$_2$O$_7$~\cite{Zhou2012} and a fully developed `2-in–2-out' configuration.
 For comparison, the simulated spectrum for $E_J \approx 0.6$~meV in the absence of the hyperfine interaction is also shown.

-As discussed previously for the constant $h_i$ case, increasing $E_J$ produces an inelastic spectrum with a larger gap $\Delta_{\mathrm{gap}}$ and reduced spectral weight.
+As discussed previously for the constant $h_i$ case, increasing $E_J$ produces an inelastic spectrum with a larger gap $\Delta_{\mathrm{gap}}$ and reduced spectral weight, accompanied by a corresponding transfer of spectral weight to the elastic channel.
 The simulated response exhibits a sharp onset at energy $\sim E_J$, followed by a broad tail extending to higher energies.
 This trend is expected, as the inelastic matrix element $I_{\mathrm{inel}}$ increases with the ratio $h_i / E_J$.
 Importantly, the high-energy tail is relatively insensitive to variations in $E_J$, as it arises from sites where the transverse field dominates, i.e., $h_i \gg E_J$.
 In practice, the energy dependence of $I_{\mathrm{inel}}$ is further shaped by the detailed form of the transverse field distribution $p(h)$ and the dispersion of the gapped excitations induced by $J_{\parallel}$ beyond the scope of the mean-field approximation.